How to Leave Your Job to Build a Business

 Most important, though, is to be clear about your plan while you still have an income (unless you are a trust fund baby), to alleviate the stress financial woes may cause.
 If it isn’t necessary, how about saving your energy to build that next great business!
 It takes time to work on that roadmap, but the process is one you will use over and over again as a business owner.

-If you want help creating that roadmap, grab your free copy of the 5-Step Practically Painless Business Plan Kit.
+If you want help creating that roadmap, grab your copy of the 5-Step Practically Painless Business Plan Kit.